Almon Abbott

 Henry Pryor Almon Abbott (July 11, 1881 – April 4, 1945) was a prelate of the Episcopal Church, who served as Bishop of Lexington from 1929 to 1945.

 Early life and education

 Abbott was born July 11, 1881, in Halifax, Nova Scotia, the son of the Reverend John Abbott and Ella Almon.
 He was educated at Rothesay Collegiate School in Rothesay, New Brunswick.
 He attended the University of King's College, Windsor, Nova Scotia from where he graduated with a Bachelor of Arts in 1902 and a Master of Arts in 1904.
 He was awarded a Doctor of Divinity in 1911 by the same university.
 He also studied at St Stephen's House, Oxford.
 On July 11, 1907, he married Rachel Caroline Gwyn, and together had five children.
 He was also awarded another Doctor of Divinity, this time from the University of the South in 1929.
-The University of Kentucky awarded him a Doctor of Laws in 1942.
+The University of Kentucky awarded him an honorary Doctor of Laws in 1942.